You may be able to get interest on your savings paid tax-free or get some tax back if you’re on a low income.

 When you can reclaim tax already paid on your interest

-You may be able to claim back half the tax paid on savings interest - up to a maximum repayment of £279 in the 2013 to 2014 tax year.
+You may be able to claim back half the tax paid on savings interest.

 How much you can claim depends on your age and how much of your income you pay tax on.